jfiraben/intro-to-computing-website/README.md

-# intro-to-computing-website
-Website created for Introduction to Computing course
+# Website created for Introduction to Computing course